Ronalechat/MLPBackup/readme.md

 Where you will find the topmost page content - including links to follow on Youtube and Facebook

 #### Left Column
-Where you will find the extendable text sections, and red arrow links.
+Where you will find the extendable text area, and red arrow links.

-##### Extendable text section ("top, center, bottom")
+#### Extendable text area ("top, centre, bottom")
 Text areas that can extended as you add more text content

 #### Right Column